Sensors, Electronics, and Connected Objects

 Program

-The first year of the Master's program consists of two semesters.
-The first semester is shared by all the courses of the Master EEA giving the basic theoretical knowledge and transversal skills in the EEA disciplines.
-In the second semester, the students of the C.E.O course follow specific UEs.
-The training also includes English and SHS (Human and Social Sciences) courses.
-The students carry out a project that may extend beyond the first semester and must carry out an internship in a company or an end of study project.
+The first year of the master's degree consists of two semesters.
+The first semester is common to all EEA master's degree programs, providing basic theoretical knowledge and cross-disciplinary skills in EEA subjects.
+In the second semester, C.E.O. students take specific course units.
+The program also includes course units in English and HSS (Humanities and Social Sciences).
+Students carry out a project that may extend into the first semester and must complete an internship or a final project.

-The second year of the Master's program consists of two semesters.
-The first semester is academic, with both professional and research courses based on the specificities of the research laboratory linked to the Master's degree.
-It completes the training by providing skills in the fields of design and testing of integrated and embedded electronic systems.
-The second semester is devoted to a final study project and an industrial or research internship.
+The second year of the master's program consists of two semesters.
+The first semester is academic, with both professional and research course units based on the specificities of the research laboratory linked to the master's program, complementing the training by providing skills in the fields of design and testing of integrated and embedded electronic systems.
+The second semester is devoted to a final project and an industrial or research internship.

 Read more